Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Receive your settlement.
 You should receive a settlement letter that proposes the amount your insurance company will pay.
 Once you agree, the insurer may send payment directly to the repair shop, by mail or directly to your bank account.

-How do I file a claim for motorcycle track accidents?
+How do I file a claim with track day insurance?

 It depends on your insurer.
 Specialty insurers don’t always offer online claims and may require you to talk with a representative.
 Whether you’re filing online or by phone, take the fast track to settling your claim with these steps: